 For more information, visit www.herontx.com.

 This news release contains "forward-looking statements" as defined by the Private Securities Litigation Reform Act of 1995.
-Heron cautions readers that forward-looking statements are based on management's expectations and assumptions as of the date of this news release and are subject to certain risks and uncertainties that could cause actual results to differ materially, including, but not limited to, those associated with: the fourth-quarter 2019 and full-year 2019 net product sales for the CINV franchise; whether the
+Heron cautions readers that forward-looking statements are based on management's expectations and assumptions as of the date of this news release and are subject to certain risks and uncertainties that could cause actual results to differ materially, including, but not limited to, those associated with: the full-year 2019 net sales guidance for the CINV franchise; whether the

 Investor Relations and Media Contact:

 Senior VP, General Counsel, Business Development and Corporate Secretary